rsm-mateixeira/resumes_system/README.md

 ### views.py

 Here is where all the magic happens.
-I start by creating our LangGraph State, and define a node for each of the functions created.
+I start by creating our LangGraph state and defining a node for each of the functions created.

-Then, I set our entry point as the **check_context**, as this is the first action we need to take.
-I use a conditional edge, where based on the information produced on **check_context** and the route from our **first_router**, we take an action.
-Later, I have another conditional edge for one more decision, and the others are only normal edges.
-Our finish point is **create_answer**.
+#### LangGraph Workflow Description

+I begin by setting the function **check_context** as the entry point.
+This function also serves as a conditional edge to determine whether the context is related to the last message or if it represents a new job description.

+- If it is a new job description, we retrieve the top 5 candidates that best match the job opportunity using **find_top_5_best_fit**, and then generate a summary description for each candidate using **candidates_description**.
+After this, we proceed to **create_answer**.
+- If it is related to the last message, we move to the function **retrieve_request**, which is also a conditional edge.
+Based on the request, it determines whether we should go to **get_details** to retrieve more information about the matched candidates or to **get_resumes_by_filename** if the user requests resumes.
+Both functions ultimately lead to create_answer.

+The function **create_answer** is our finish point, where, based on the retrieved information, we generate a response to display to the user.

-After this, I need to compile our graph, and the following graph is the representation of the workflow.
+After this, the graph is compiled, and the following image represents the workflow:

 ![LangGraph Workflow](images_readme/image.png)

+#### Views Functions

+This file also contains the views that trigger our actions:
-The **home_view**, it's simply to route to our landing page.
+- The **home_view**, it's simply to route to our landing page.

-The **chatbot_response**, it's the function I use for the message submissions and workflow call.
+- The **chatbot_response**, processes message submissions, calls the workflow, and returns responses.

-The **resumes_page_view** is where I list all the resumes, for the user to access and open them.
+- The **resumes_page_view** is where I list all the resumes, for the user to access and open them.

 ### tests.py